annikaheuser/TMaze/README.md

 The package from which we sourced the large lanaguage model, [mlm-scoring](https://github.com/awslabs/mlm-scoring), requires CUDA, which Google Colab has pre-installed.
 Therefore, anyone, no matter their hardware, can run that notebook on Google Colab.
 Special thanks to Kyle Vedder for help in setting up the notebook environment to be compatible with the mlm-scoring package.

+If the imports from the .py files fail, we recommend restarting the runtime first.
+If it continues to fail in the same way, consider using [CodeIncludedDemo.ipynb](https://github.com/annikaheuser/TMaze/blob/main/CodeIncludedDemo.ipynb) instead.

 Collaborations to improve this codebase (and therefore also pull requests) are welcome, as are inquiries about adjusting TMaze to your experiment.